Graham is a Partner in the firm’s Intellectual Property, Technology and Regulatory Department.

 Graham is a specialist in all areas of telecommunications regulation, including carrier licensing, facilities access, carrier land access powers, and the telecommunications specific competition and access laws.
 He has advised in relation to construction arrangements and network rollout, interconnect and other wholesale arrangements, retail contracts, privacy, advertising, and sales conduct.

-He, with fellow partner Tony Dooley, has led the way in telecommunications access disputes, achieving landmark wholesale pricing outcomes, conducting more than half of all telecommunications fixed line arbitrations before the ACCC, many Australian Competition Tribunal Appeals, and multiple successful Federal Court administrative law defences.
+He has led the way in telecommunications access disputes, achieving landmark wholesale pricing outcomes, conducting more than half of all telecommunications fixed line arbitrations before the ACCC, many Australian Competition Tribunal Appeals, and multiple successful Federal Court administrative law defences.

 Graham acted for 7 of the 11 telecommunications companies who obtained a unanimous judgment from the Full Court of the High Court in Telstra Corporation Limited v Cth & Ors HCA 7.